 In response to the deteriorating situation faced by displaced people in Calais in the summer of 2015, a group of friends started a hashtag #HelpCalais with the aim of raising £1000 and filling a van of donations to take down to France.
 Within a week, they had raised £56,000 and received thousands of donations.
-Fast forward to January 2018 and Help Refugees have helped over 722,500 people, managed over 15,000 volunteers, and have up to 70 projects funded across Europe and the Middle East.
+Fast forward to January 2018 and Help Refugees worked to help over 722,500 people, managed over 15,000 volunteers, and had up to 70 projects funded across Europe and the Middle East at that time.

 We have conducted research commissioned by the Paul Hamlyn Foundation to gain insights from Help Refugees for philanthropists interested in funding this type of networked approach.